Seattle Urban Academy has a highly qualified staff with a strong commitment to build up and educate our youth.

 Now living in the Seattle area, he is an Adjunct Assistant Professor at Highline Community College.
 His wife Julie is an administrator and teacher at Brooklake Christian School in Federal Way and has been recognized by the Principals' Association of Christian Schools as Teacher of the Year Award.
 They are the proud parents of Benjamin and Rachel.

-Christalyn Grantier, Math/American Sign Language
+Christalyn Grantier, Mathematics/American Sign Language

 Christalyn began teaching at SUA in 2005.
 Born in Seattle, she grew up in Central Oregon and has been working with youth groups since she was in high school herself.
 She has been actively involved with the Rainier Avenue Church.

 Christalyn earned a two-year degree from Central Oregon Community College and earned a B.A. in mathematics from Seattle Pacific University.
 Christalyn completed her teaching certification from their School of Education while gaining experience teaching in urban schools.
 Christalyn completed her Master in Curriculum and Instruction from Seattle University, developing her skills as an educator to better serve the students at SUA.
+She is a member of the Washington State Mathematics Council and the National Council of Teachers of Mathematics.

 Christalyn enjoys helping students become successful socially and spiritually, as well as academically.
 She knows the value of developing positive relationships with students to help them achieve this success.